 Utah draws in swarms of people year round, and for good reason.
 With the extensive beauty of the vibrant orange desert landscape that meets various lakes, pine forests, and even snow-capped mountains, it’s hard to go wrong with sight seeing here.
 One of the main factors that lead us to Escalante was the desire to avoid the throngs of people and find solitude in nature.

-For Spring Break, we headed out to the Grand Staircase-Escalante National Monument to spend a week wandering around some of the most beautiful desert landscape in Utah.
+For Spring Break one year, we headed out to the Grand Staircase-Escalante National Monument to spend a week wandering around some of the most beautiful desert landscape in Utah.
+We’ve been coming back ever since.
 This place is often overlooked, as there are popular areas such as Capitol Reef, Zion, and Bryce Canyon nearby.
 Escalante covers over a million acres of deep slot canyons, natural arches, and rugged cliffs.
 We could spend a lifetime in the monument and never see all of the things we want to see.

-Though we’ve only just touched the surface of possible adventures in the area, we wanted to share a few of our favorite day hikes in Escalante so far that can be found down Hole-in-the-Rock Road.
+Though we’ve only just touched the surface of possible adventures in the area, we wanted to share a few great day hikes in Escalante that can be found down Hole-in-the-Rock Road.